gagneet/sort-weblinks/README.md

 - More aggressive domain-based grouping to reduce the "Miscellaneous" category
 - Special handling for Stack Exchange sites (Stack Overflow, Super User)

+##### Categorization Logic

+The categorization is done in this order:

+- First tries to use original group from input file
+- Then attempts automatic categorization based on keywords
+- Falls back to "Uncategorized" if no match

 #### c.
 Link Sorting & Organization

 The output is now much more organized: